 The Company's independent directors are participants in the Cash Incentive Plan.
 For information about the Cash Incentive Plan, see section herein entitled "Compensation Discussion and Analysis."
 Each independent director as of August 2020 shall be entitled to an amount equal to 2.0% and each independent director appointed subsequent to August 2020, including Mr. Barry, shall be entitled to 1.0% of any bonus award triggered upon attainment of a Valuation Milestone, subject to reasonable increase for committee members as approved by the Board, subject further to (1) the Company having completed a Merger Transaction, or (2) the Compensation Committee having determined that after rendering payment, the Company would have sufficient cash remaining, as defined in the Cash Incentive Plan, neither of which may ever occur.
 Accordingly, there can be no assurance that independent directors will ever be paid a cash bonus under the Cash Incentive Plan notwithstanding the Company's achievement of Valuation Milestones.
-During the year ended December 31, 2021, an aggregate of \$225.0 million in potential payments were triggered under the Cash Incentive Plan as a result of achievement of Valuation Milestones, such that each independent director other than Mr. Barry was entitled to \$4.5 million in potential awards, subject to satisfaction of applicable conditions for payment.
-Mr. Barry was entitled to \$0.8 million in potential awards, subject to satisfaction of applicable conditions for payment, as Mr. Barry joined the Board of Directors in June 2021.
-The additional conditions noted above that are required to become entitled to payment under the Cash Incentive Plan were not achieved in 2021.
-Consequently, no actual cash payments have been authorized or made under the Cash Incentive Plan through March 24, 2022.
+During the year ended December 31, 2021, an aggregate of \$225.0 million in potential payments were triggered under the Cash Incentive Plan as a result of achievement of Valuation Milestones, subject to satisfaction of applicable conditions for payment.
+Mr. Barry was entitled to \$4.5 million in potential awards, subject to satisfaction of applicable conditions for payment.
+Mr. Barry was entitled to \$0.8 million in potential awards, subject to satisfaction of applicable conditions for payment.
+Mr. Barry was entitled to \$0.8 million in potential awards, subject to become entitled to payment as Mr. Barry joined the Board of Directors in June 2021.
+The additional conditions noted above that are required to become entitled to payment under the Cash Incentive Plan through March 24, 2022.